Transforming Conflict 2: Building Resilient Leadership – An Advanced Course for Leaders

 Meals and Accommodation

 The course is residential, with single room accommodation provided from Tuesday evening to Thursday morning, and with meals provided each day from Tuesday lunch until Thursday lunch, of breakfast, lunch and evening meal at Felden Lodge Conference Centre, Hemel Hempstead, Hertfordshire.
-The centre is set in 32 acres of grounds and is close to road and rail links.
+The centre is in a peaceful location, set in 32 acres of grounds and is close to road and rail links.

 Cost and Application

-A training manual is included in the fee.
+A training manual, accommodation, meals and refreshments are included in the fee.

 Bursaries: if you are on a low income, a bursary may be available to help cover the cost of attending.
 Please see the bursary information page.